Skip to main content

 Dell didn’t confirm specs behind the display, though we’ve already seen bold claims about what Tandem OLED is capable of.
 Last week, TCL demoed a slideable Tandem OLED display that it claims can reach up to 2,500 nits of brightness.
 For context, even the best OLED laptops only get up to about 700 nits right now.

 In addition to being the first Tandem OLED laptop, the XPS 13 is the first time Dell has included a Snapdragon chip in its XPS line.
 The laptop features the Snapdragon X Elite CPU, and it’s one of the few new Copilot+ laptops that’s releasing on June 18.
-The XPS 13 with the Tandem OLED touch display, 512GB of storage, and 16GB of RAM is for $1,500.
+The XPS 13 with the Tandem OLED touch display, 512GB of storage, and 16GB of RAM is available for preorder now for $1,500.

 A tandem OLED display shown off at Display Week.